-In the magistrate judge's preliminary pretrial conference order entered on October 5, 2006, dkt. #18, the parties were given a deadline of June 25, 2007 for disclosing the names and addresses of their trial witnesses.
-In addition, the parties are reminded that the court's procedures require that any party who wishes to call an incarcerated witness to testify to serve and file a motion for the issuance of writs of habeas corpus ad testificandum at least four weeks before trial, together with supporting affidavits revealing the witness's willingness to appear voluntarily.
+In the magistrate judge's preliminary pretrial conference order entered on October 18,2006, the parties were given a deadline of July 9, 2007 for disclosing the names and addresses of their trial witnesses.
+In addition, the parties are reminded that the court's procedures require that any party who wishes to call an incarcerated witness to testify to serve and file a motion for the issuance of writs of habeas corpus ad testificandum at least four weeks before trial (which is also July 9), together with supporting affidavits revealing the witness's willingness to appear voluntarily.
 The parties should make all efforts to submit any motion as soon as possible so that the court will be able to issue any writs in time to insure the witness's presence at trial.
 In addition, to avoid having to resubmit a motion, the parties should carefully describe the nature of the testimony the witnesses will give, being sure to explain how each potential witness has personal knowledge of information relevant to a claim or defense.

 I presume that plaintiff will testify on his own behalf.
 Therefore, I will direct the Clerk of Court to issue a writ of habeas corpus ad testificandum for his attendance at trial.
-Plaintiff should note that he cannot expect defendants to be present at trial.
-If he wishes to call defendants as witnesses at trial, he should promptly ask defendants' counsel whether defendants will agree to be called as witnesses by plaintiff, without requiring plaintiff to subpoena them.
-If defendants do not agree, plaintiff will have to follow the attached procedures for calling unincarcerated witnesses if he wishes to obtain testimony from them.
+Plaintiff should note that he cannot expect defendant to be present at trial.
+If he wishes to call defendant as witnesses at trial, he should promptly ask defendant's counsel whether defendant will agree to be called as witnesses by plaintiff, without requiring plaintiff to subpoena them.
+If defendant does not agree, plaintiff will have to follow the attached procedures for calling unincarcerated witnesses if he wishes to obtain testimony from them.